 Located across Kalamazoo Avenue from Bell's Eccentric Cafe in the old Star Paper factory, the Old Dog Tavern is a comfortable pub where everybody soon knows your name.
 Don't go here to watch the game---there are noTV's.
 Just conversation and fun.
 And lots of music.
 Good list of beers.
 Outdoor seating and sometimes outdoor music.
 And ping pong.
 Open daily.

 On the Kalamazoo Mall, Central City Tap House is part of the Millenium restaurant group and offers up good food and an impressive list of great beers from Michigan breweries as well as from internationals.
 There's a full bar here too, but the Tap House loves good beer.
 Open daily.

-Boatyard Brewing Co. (best driven, but :30 min walk)
+Boatyard Brewing Co. (best driven or Ubered, but :30 min walk)